 The substrate of an immunoassay is a key piece of the reaction, being the one that allows us to measure the results with ease and precision.

 While an ELISA test utilizes chromogenic substrates like TMB or ABTS, which look to tint the sample to a greater or lesser degree to be able to measure the colour change; the CLIA assays utilize luminescent substrates like Luminol or acridinium ester, that glow after the reaction allowing to measure the light given by it.

 The difference between the grade of sensibility on both types of assays is stark.
 Despite both being able to detect fairly small quantities of the desired protein and are highly precise by their own merit, in this particular regard, CLIA tests are the clear winners.

 Where an ELISA can detect proteins in a concentration of down to 500pg/mL, a CLIA test can detect them even in a concentration of 1pg/mL, making this technique an ultrasensitive one.

 Advantages and disadvantages

-Each one of these assays has multitude of advantages and disadvantages that make them perfect for different kinds of experiments.
+Each one of these assays has a multitude of advantages and disadvantages that make them perfect for different kinds of experiments.

 ELISA tests, for example, are fast and easy to perform in their most standard form, and many brands have on sale specialized kits that reduce the time needed to perform the protocol even further.
-They are also widely used in labs all over the world, making them a standard assay and a must learn for every budding researcher.
+They are also widely used in labs all over the world, making them a standard assay and a must-learn for every budding researcher.

-Running against them, ELISA kits have a fixed period of time for the reading to happen, as it has to be done in the moments following the reaction enzyme-substrate, making it difficult to use them along a flexible planning.
+Running against them, ELISA kits have a fixed period of time for the reading to happen, as it has to be done in the moments following the reaction enzyme-substrate, making it difficult to use them along flexible planning.

-Both are useful in their own right, and considering their characteristics before choosing one or the other for an experiment is the first step towards success.
+Both are useful in their own right and considering their characteristics before choosing one or the other for an experiment is the first step towards success.